-Visiting the South is not complete without tasting a Shrimps and Grits dish at least once.
+Visiting the South is not complete without tasting a Shrimp and Grits dish at least once.
 Since at one point or another one has to go back home, it’s nice to be able to recreate this dish, and even better – to prepare it according to your personal preferences.

-Originally, it was a simple breakfast dish, consisting of grits cooked with water and shrimps cooked in bacon fat.
-However, since those simpler times, many more elaborated and heavier versions were created.
-So one of my goals was to make a lighter version of the dish.
-I used far less cheese and butter in the grits than what most recipes call for.
+To do that, I’ve used far less cheese and butter in the grits than what most recipes call for.
 I also decided to add tomatoes and thyme to the sauce, as I find the slight acidity lightens the dish.
 The result is a tasty and well balanced version of this tasty dish.
 Try it and enjoy.

 Prep time: 30 minutes